SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/cisco/cisco_nx_os.md

 ### Prerequisites

-An internal log concentrator (Rsyslog) is required to collect and forward events to SEKOIA.IO.
+An internal log concentrator is required to collect and forward events to SEKOIA.IO.

 ### Enable Syslog forwarding